MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/using-experimental-modules.md

 The core improvements are regarded as "common sense", and little experimentation is needed to move forward in implementing these updates.

-- Scenario-based Cmdlets - **All*- cmdlets should be designed around scenarios, not the Azure REST service.
+- Scenario-based Cmdlets - <em>*All</em>- cmdlets should be designed around scenarios, not the Azure REST service.

 - Shorter Names - Includes the names of cmdlets (for example, `New-AzureRmVM` => `New-AzVm`) and the